acelliott1218/Mainstreet-Bistro/README.md

 The project was started by navigating to the [template provided](https://github.com/Code-Institute-Org/p3-template) and clicking 'Use this template'.
 Under Repository name I input food-survey and checked the 'Include all branches' checkbox.

-I found the program on my Github account by going to [Gitpod](https://gitpod.io), selecting "New Workspace", selecting my Github account, and searching for "Food Survey".
+I found the program on my Github account by going to [Gitpod](https://gitpod.io), selecting "New Workspace", selecting my Github account, and searching for "Mainstreet Bistro".

 + git add . - This command was used to add all changes made to the file